 Many villagers wondered at and talked about the fire, “It’s amazing!
 There are bunches of reed in Chen Yan’s western neighbor’s, which would normally ignite once they came into contact with sparks.
 However, so many glowing embers have fallen onto them, but they actually did not catch fire.
 Otherwise, the fire would certainly spread to Chen Yan’s.
 Then, Chen Yan’s would suffer. …” These words immediately awakened me and I thought, “My neighbor’s reeds didn’t catch fire.
 Wasn’t this exactly God’s wondrous deeds?
 His reeds were next to my yard wall.
 If they had ignited, the fire would have spread to my yard.”
 Some others also said, “The scene scared me.
 I thought that the fire was so fierce that it would storm through our village.
 Unexpectedly, it ceased to spread before reaching Chen Yan’s.”
 My neighbor living behind me said, “You were really blessed!”
 Hearing her words, I said quickly, “The blessing was from God.”
 At this time, I was very grateful to God in my heart.

-Apart from feeling God’s care toward me, I also came to have some true knowledge of God’s authority and sovereignty.says, “His deed is everywhere, His power is everywhere, His wisdom is everywhere, and His authority is everywhere.”
+Apart from feeling God’s care toward me, I also came to have some true knowledge of God’s authority and sovereignty.
+God’s word says, “His deeds are omnipresent, His power is omnipresent, His wisdom is omnipresent, and His authority is omnipresent.”
 “Man’s heart and spirit are held in the hand of God, everything of his life is beheld in the eyes of God.
 Regardless of whether or not you believe this, any and all things, whether living or dead, will shift, change, renew, and disappear in accordance with God’s thoughts.
 Such is the way in which God presides over all things.”
 Through this experience, I truly appreciated that all things both alive and without life are in God’s hands and everything happens, develops, and changes with God’s thoughts.
 When I felt desperate and helpless in the fierce fire, God comforted my heart, allowing me to not feel panic any more but be able to quiet down, pray to Him and hand the matter over to Him.
 When my possessions were in the danger of being burned, God wondrously protected it through a change of wind so that a disaster that was inevitable in man’s eyes stepped aside in an instant.
 I truly felt that God’s authority is everywhere, God’s power is everywhere, there is no person and nothing that is not in God’s hands, and there is nothing that does not change with God’s thoughts.

-God says, “I want each and every man to see that all I have done is right, and that all I have done is an expression of My disposition; it is not man’s doing, least of all nature, that brought forth mankind.
-On the contrary, it is I who nourish every living being in creation. … I am mankind’s only salvation.
+God says, “I want each and every person to see that all I have done is right, and that all I have done is an expression of My disposition.
+It is not man’s doing, much less nature, that brought forth mankind, but I, who nourish every living being in creation. … I am mankind’s only salvation.
 I am mankind’s only hope and, even more, I am He on whom the existence of all mankind rests.”
 Only God can protect and care for us.
 Only by relying on God can we be strong in disaster and bravely face the difficult circumstances that befall us and moreover can we see God’s miraculous works during our experiences.
 I thought again of what had happened in the sudden fire.
 My house was in close proximity to my neighbor’s.
 If his reeds caught fire, then the consequences would be really unthinkable.

 » Read more on our God's Protection page, or click on the related articles below: